megascatterbomb/mega_mod/README.md

     - Winners of RPS are displayed in gold.
     - Shows a percentage of how much health the Mercs managed to chip away.
 - Anti-AFK measures:
-  - If a player fails to send a keyboard input for 60 seconds, they are killed.
+  - If a player fails to send a keyboard input for 60 seconds, they are "fired" (killed).
   - When this happens, Hale's health is reduced to compensate, as though the idle player was never there in the first place.
+    - Damage dealt by players before going AFK is factored into the damage caluclation to prevent metagaming.
-  - Chat messages are sent to the idle player to give them an opportunity to come back before the idle-death.
+  - Chat messages are sent to the idle player to give them an opportunity to come back before they're "fired".
 - Killstreaks:
   - Killstreaks now increment as the mercenaries deal damage to Hale.
   - The streak increments by 1 for every 200 damage dealt to Hale.